-This annual financial report consists of three parts: the management's discussion and analysis (this section), the independent auditor's report, and the basic financial statements.
-The basic financial statements consist of Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; Statement of Cash Flows; and the accompanying notes to the Financial Statements.
+This annual financial report consists of four parts: the independent auditor's report, management's discussion and analysis (this section), the basic financial statements, and supplementary schedules.
+The basic financial statements consist of Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; Statement of Cash Flows; and the accompanying Notes to the Financial Statements.
 The SRF follows enterprise fund accounting.
 Accordingly, the financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.